DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 For starters, APIs don't care who you are, by that I mean, they are accessible from any system that is capable of making an HTTP request.
 Python? ✅ Terminal? ✅ Chrome? ✅  Almost anything!

 It's also a quite controlled solution, an API allows for authentication, endpoints mean only functionality you want to surface to your users is shared.
 If we think of your backend as a mansion, an API allows you to only open certain doors, and keep others closed.
+In this analogy, each door is an API "endpoint".

 ### Getting an AWS Account
 Our first step is to get an AWS account to deploy our solution to.